 Throughout this process, there are numerous procedural hurdles that the Relator’s attorneys must overcome before they can share in any recovery.
 For example, the opportunity to bring a case and receive a reward could be lost if there is a public disclosure of the deceitful activity, and/or if someone else files a lawsuit before you and makes similar allegations.
 Confidentiality is essential: Do not discuss your potential case with anyone other than your attorney.

 The FCA statute also contains an anti-retaliation provision, which protects employees, contractors, and agents from several forms of retaliation, including discharge, demotion, suspension, threats, harassment, and discrimination.
 These protections apply even before a qui tam case is filed.
 If an individual has, in fact, been retaliated against under this law, then that individual can be entitled to some of the following forms of relief: Reinstatement (with the same seniority status as before the retaliation took place), two (2) times the amount of back pay, and compensation for any special damages, including litigation costs and reasonable attorneys’ fees.

 Contact the Skilled False Claims Act, SEC, & IRS Whistleblower Attorneys Today

-The attorneys at Burkhalter, Rayson & Associates, P.C., will evaluate whether you have a valid case under the relevant laws and regulations.
+The attorneys at The Burkhalter Law Firm, will evaluate whether you have a valid case under the relevant laws and regulations.
 The case evaluation is free.
 If the attorneys agree to represent you in such a case, then you do not owe any attorneys fee if there no recovery.
 Please do not hesitate to speak out against fraud.